 Does Uber Pay for Accidents?

-If you file a ride share dispute claim after an accident, it’s likely that you will be receiving damages through the ridesharing app company’s insurance policy.
+If you file a ride-share dispute claim after an accident, it’s likely that you will be receiving damages through the ridesharing app company’s insurance policy.
 Of course, insurance companies are not necessarily going to accept your accident claims.
-So, there will likely to be a legal battle over liability.
+So, there will likely be a legal battle over liability.
 There are also situations where the rideshare company’s policy simply does not cover an accident.

 For example, suppose the driver was not logged into the app at the time of the accident.
 In that case, the rideshare company’s policy may not cover the accident, and you’ll have to seek alternative means of recovery.

+Are there any class action lawsuits against Uber?
 In recent years, there have been many high-profile lawsuits and scandals involving Uber.
 Most notably, Uber has been embroiled in a class-action lawsuit over its treatment of drivers.
-This case is ongoing, and we’ve yet to see how it will impact Uber and the rideshare industry.
+This case was settled in 2022 for $8.44 million.
+Uber settlement checks in 2022 went out for the following reasons:

 - Misclassification of drivers as independent contractors